 NourishNC’s “Little Red Wagon” Program is a neighborhood food collection network designed to collect and distribute food to hungry kids in our community.
 The program is a simple, fun, and easy way to build healthy kids and strong communities.

-Five times a year Neighborhood Coordinators walk, drive, bike, rollerblade, skip, and whistle through the neighborhoods collecting nonperishable donations left on porches.
-The donated goods are then brought to NourishNC to be used in their Backpack, Break Box, and Pantry programs for children.
+Six times a year, Neighborhood Coordinators walk, drive, bike, rollerblade, skip, and whistle through their neighborhoods collecting nonperishable donations left on porches.
+The donated goods are then brought to NourishNC to be used in their Backpack, Break Box, Toddler Tummies, Food Farmacy, and Pantry Pals programs for children.

 The “Little Red Wagon” Program is so simple…street by street, one porch at a time, we can build happy and healthy kids right here where we work, live, and play.

 Become a Neighborhood Coordinator.
 It just a few easy steps you can fight hunger.